June 20, 1944 - U.S. Navy Lieutenant

 inquiry found the firing had forced an outboard elevator

-tab up, keeping his plane in the dive
+tab up, keeping his plane in the dive and that passing

 through the blast cone had increased the effect.
 China Lake's

 August 29, 1944 - U.S. Navy

 Lieutenant Robert A. Dibb, after whom Dibb

 Road on the Station is named, was killed when a five-inch

 AR rocket with a dummy head, fired for a rocket night calibration,